bboure/middy-appsync/README.md

 ```

 This will result in an Error for the first element, and a valid response for the second one.

+# Generic Exceptions

+This library also comes with Exceptions classes for common use cases:

+- `UnauthorizedException`
+- `NotFoundException`

 # Caveats